thioseck/Project_We_Rate_Dogs/Readme.md

-We Rate Dog
+# Project WeRateDogs

-Goal
+# Goal
 In this project, we will be wrangling and analyzing data from a twitter account WeRateDogs to create interesting and trustworthy analyses and visualizations.
 The WeRateDogs Twitter archive data contains basic tweet data for all 5000+ of their tweets.

-Instructions
+# Instructions
 Our tasks in this project are as follows:
  Data wrangling, which consists of:
         Gathering data (downloadable file in the Resources tab in the left most panel of your classroom and linked in step 1 below).
         Assessing data
         Cleaning data